-You don’t have to be a hosting martyr.
+Don't be a hosting martyr!
 If your guest offers to bring a dish, let them.
-It helps them feel like they’re contributing.
+It helps them feel like they're contributing.
 And it takes some of the expense pressure off of you.

 There's no rule that says if you're having people over, it has to be for dinner.
 If you invite people at a time other than mealtime, it can save you a lot of money and yet still provide opportunites to connect.

 We made friends with another family on our cul-de-sac just by inviting them over for ice cream cones one night.
 We also have been known to host board game nights with a couple of snacks provided.
 You could also just invite someone over for coffee and maybe muffins or a small snack.

 You don't have to feed guests a whole meal to enjoy spending time together.

 Last Thoughts on Entertaining on a Budget

 Entertaining on a budget is definitely possible.
 You just have to be a little creative.

 So if you've been reluctant to invite people over because money's tight, use one of these six strategies to help you save some money.
 Check what ingredients you already have, plan around the store ads, use less meat, make it homemade, let your guests bring a dish, or invite people over just for dessert or snacks.